motorcycle 101 guides

 To deal with the excess noise that comes out of the exhaust pipes, motorcycles are required to have a muffler attached.

 You cannot apply a cutout, bypass, or any other alterations to the muffler as it could negatively impact its ability to lower the volume of your motorcycle.
-You also cannot make any personal modifications even if your intent is to reduce the excess noise from the exhaust pipes.
+You also cannot make any personal modifications even if you intend to reduce the excess noise from the exhaust pipes.

 Depending on what year your motorcycle model was manufactured, the noise from your exhaust pipes will have to be below a certain decibel value.
 If your motorcycle model was manufactured before 1970, it can only go up to 92 dbA.
 If your motorcycle model was manufactured after 1985, it can only go up to 80 dbA.
 You can measure the noise level by standing at a distance of 50 feet away from the centerline of travel.